department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/mvp-UAT/research-plan.md

 VSA Healthcare Experience: Check-in

 ### Background:
 This product is reimagining the ecosystem that allows a Veteran to check-in for a medical appointment.
-The healthcare experience team in particular will be creating the portion of the ecosystem that enables a Veteran to utilize their mobile device to check-in (letting the VA know that they have arrived for their appointment) via VA.gov.
-With this round of research, we are looking to get feedback the initial, limited release of our MVP with real users checking in.
+The healthcare experience team in particular will be creating the portion of the ecosystem that enables a Veteran to utilize their mobile device to check-in (letting the VA know that they have arrived for their appointment) via VA.gov.With this round of research, we are looking to get feedback on the initial limited release of our MVP with real users checking in and staff.
+Lastly, we are interested in understanding pre-registration more as well as  check-in indicators needed by staff.

 ### Research questions:
 - After a Veteran utilizes the new mobile check-in solution, are they called back for their appointment without having to talk to a clerk/Medical Support Assistant (MSA)?